Best Tirzepatide Without Membership Fee: 7 Options Compared

 The Honest Part

-TrimRX's per-month price ($349) is higher than some competitors' ongoing rates.
+TrimRX's per-month price ($349) is higher than some competitors' ongoing rates, and we've seen billing and cancellation complaints in reviews — read the cancellation terms before you start.
 But the all-inclusive model means you won't discover a $75 lab fee or $50 consultation charge after the fact.
 For people who've been burned by surprise add-ons before, TrimRX's simplicity has real value.
+See our full TrimRX review.

 Should You Choose Compounded Tirzepatide or Brand-Name Zepbound?